heinrichkortsch/dti_workshop_2025/docs/part 2 get creative/idea-2.md

 ## Basic Setup

 1. **Cover each cardboard key with foil,** so that one end can be connected to a jumper wire or crocodile clip.
+It works best if there is some distance inbetween the foil for the different keys, to make sure that thex do not touch.
+The adhesive copper-foil band (shown in the picture above on the right side of the piano) works best.
 2. **Connect one side of each 1M Ohm resistor** to your microcontroller input pin, and the other to the foil.
 Connect the other side of the foil (or a separate area) to ground.
 3. **Plug in the buzzer/speaker** (or configure for MIDI over USB).
 4. **Connect the Pico and get ready to play.**